Eat and drink in true Savannah style at Savannah’s renowned restaurants.

 Mrs. Wilkes Dining Room

 Ask a local where to go to for authentic Southern comfort food and they’ll direct you to Mrs. Wilkes Dining Room.
-Although a line forms outside of the door every morning before opening, this place is most definitely worth the early arrival and wait time.
+A line forms outside of the door every morning before opening.
+But this place is most definitely worth the early arrival and wait time.
 Going to Mrs. Wilkes is much like going to your Grandmama’s house for lunch with the family.
-Large tables accommodate multiple groups and everyone breaks cornbread and passes around platters of platters of sweet potato souffle, black-eyed peas, corn muffins, fried chicken, okra gumbo and biscuits.
+Large tables accommodate multiple groups.
+Everyone breaks cornbread and passes around platters of sweet potato souffle, black-eyed pea, fried chicken, okra gumbo and biscuits.

 Elizabeth on 37th

 Named after the chef who opened the restaurant, Elizabeth Terry, Elizabeth on 37th has been around since 1981 and has become one of Savannah’s most well-known upscale dining spots.
 In following Savannah preservation of history, Elizabeth’s on 37th is located in a 1900s Southern mansion where the Historic and Victorian Districts meet.
 Guests are greeted with a salad containing house-grown herbs and receive a seasonal menu with new specials every night.
 Elizabeth’s mixes Southern foods with fine dining, because who said they have to be kept separate?

 Housed in an art-deco Greyhound Bus Terminal, The Grey is a swanky addition to the Savannah restaurant scene.
 John Morisano and Chef Mashama Bailey are both Savannah transplants.
 They came down South to bring Georgia’s First City to offer up their interpretation of good food and a unique ambiance.
 There’s nothing dull about The Grey’s menu.
 Their Grilled NY Strip, Lamb Shoulder, Carolina Gold Rice and Chocolate Panna Cotta are devine.

 Come hungry and ready to try out the most talked about restaurants in Savannah!